 Over the years the café has become a popular dining spot for locals, businessmen, and tourists from nearby downtown hotels.

-Royal Tyler and his staff cordially invite you to come to The Judge Café and Grill in downtown Salt Lake City for a truly unique and delectable dining experience.
+The Judge Café and Grill cordially invites you to come to downtown Salt Lake City for a truly unique and delectable dining experience.